scottohara/kepg/README.md

-My first foray into KDE/Qt/C++ development.
+My first foray into KDE/Qt/C++ development

 How To Build This Template
 -=-=-=-=-=-=-=-=-=-=-=-=-=